 The day-to-day management of the De Nederlandsche Bank (DNB) rests with the Governing Board, consisting of a President and up to five Executive Directors.
 Governing Board members are appointed by the Crown, for seven-year tenures.

-Prof. Knot holds several secondary positions.
-He is a member of the Board of Directors of the Bank for International Settlements and chairs the Koning Willem I Foundation, the Mr. N.G.
-Pierson Fund, the Supervisory Board of the Teylers Museum and the Supervisory Board of the CliniClowns Foundation.
-Since 2005, he has been a Professor in Economics of Central Banking at the University of Groningen, and since 2015 he has also been a Professor of Monetary Stability at the Economics and Business Department of the University of Amsterdam.
-Klaas Knot has published a variety of articles in prominent domestic and international journals in the fields of monetary and financial economics.
+Knot holds several secondary positions.
+He is chairman of the Supervisory Boards of the Teylers Museum and the CliniClowns Foundation.
+Since 2005, he has been honorary Professor of Economics of Central Banking at the University of Groningen and since 2015 he is also honorary Professor of Monetary Stability at the University of Amsterdam.
+Knot has published several articles in leading (international) journals in monetary and financial economics.

 In 1991, he graduated with honours in general economics at the University of Groningen.
 In 1995, he obtained his PhD in economics.

 Born: 14 April 1967, Onderdendam